INTERVIEW-Nippon Life chairman: more BOJ quantitative easing undesirable

 Nippon Life Insurance and other life insurers are major buyers of long-term government debt because they need a steady income stream to offset their liabilities, so their views on the bond market carry weight.

-BOJ Deputy Governor Hiroshi Nakaso told Reuters on Friday that a cut in the bank's consumer price forecast would not be enough to trigger further easing, which could also curb speculation that slowing inflation will force the bank to act.
+BOJ Deputy Governor Hiroshi Nakaso told Reuters on Friday that a cut to the central bank's consumer price forecast would not be enough to trigger further easing, which could also curb speculation that slowing inflation will force the bank to act.

+It is difficult to say the bond market is functioning normally, he said, echoing concerns among analysts that the BOJ is crowding out institutional investors and keeping yields artificially low.

 The BOJ has been taking unconventional measures for some time by intervening in the bond market, and this situation needs to return to normal, Okamoto said.

-Okamoto also warned that simply because banks and life insurers have been reliable buyers of JGBs in the past did not mean that they would continue to do so in future.
+Okamoto also warned that simply because banks and life insurers have been reliable buyers of JGBs in past does not mean that they will continue to do so in the future.

-Since the start of quantitative easing in April 2013, the BOJ's balance sheet has expanded to about 320 trillion yen, which is around 60 percent of the country's gross domestic product.
+Since the start of quantitative easing in April 2013, the BOJ's balance sheet has expanded to around 320 trillion yen, which is around 60 percent of the country's gross domestic product.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan